hou2zi0/python-saxon-c-cl-wrapper/README.md

 # python-saxon-c-cl-wrapper
-Wrapps interaction with the Saxon C jars on the command line in a Python class for ease of usage, f.e. in Jupyter Notebooks.
+Wrapps interaction with the Saxon C jars on the command line in a Python class for easier  usage of XPath 3.0, XQuery 3.0, and XSLT 3.0, f.e. in Jupyter Notebooks.

+Because the class is only a thin wrapper to the Saxon CLI the methods are rather slow.

+An example Jupyter notebook may be found [here](https://github.com/hou2zi0/python-saxon-c-cl-wrapper/blob/master/Example.ipynb).

 ## Usage